 If you’re after something more leisurely paced, why not give a walking treadmill a try?
 This one’s designed to double as an under-desk treadmill – simply fold down the grip handles and get your steps in while working from home.
 Compact and equipped with a phone holder, it’s a smart pick for smaller spaces.

 “Great walking pad for home use.
 It’s compact and lightweight, making it easy to move around and store…The rail folds down neatly out of the way when not in use, which is a big plus for saving space.
-Overall, it’s a well-designed machine that’s perfect for light workouts or adding more movement to your day.
+Overall, it’s a well-designed machine you can use for light workouts or to add more movement to your day.
 I set it up in front of the TV at night and walk while I watch,” wrote a reviewer who left five stars at Temple & Webster.

 Key features: